An image of the pershing square plaza bridge with red white and blue lights celebrating memorial day

 Mission

-The New York State Division of Human Rights is dedicated to eliminating discrimination, remedying injustice, and promoting equal opportunity, access, and dignity through enforcement of the Human Rights Law.
+The New York State Division of Human Rights is dedicated to eliminating discrimination, remedying injustice, and promoting equal opportunity, access, and dignity.

 Our vision is a New York free of discrimination where everyone can fulfill their potential and participate fully in the life of the state.